-1. Draft Scott Reserve Master Plan - Results of Public
+Confidential 1.
+Draft Scott Reserve Master Plan - Results of Attachment personal affairs of any person".

-Comment Period
+Public Comment Period

-Reason for confidentiality: Local Government Act 1995 (WA) Section 5.23 (2) (b) - "the personal affairs of any person'.
+Reason for confidentiality: Local Government Act 1995 (WA) Section 5.23 (2) (b) - "the

-Advocacy When Council is advocating on behalf of the community to another level of government/body/agency Executive When Council is undertaking is substantive role of direction setting and oversight (eg accepting tenders, adopting plans and budgets Information For Council to note Legislative Includes adopting Local Laws, Town Planning Schemes and Policies.
+When Council is advocating on behalf of the community to Advocacy another level of government/body/agency $\sqrt{}$ Executive When Council is undertaking its substantive role of direction setting and oversight (eg accepting tenders, adopting plans and budgets Information For Council to note Legislative Includes adopting Local Laws, Town Planning Schemes and Policies.
 When Council determines a matter that directly impacts a person's rights and interests where the principles of natural justice apply.
 Examples include town planning applications, building licences, other permits or licences issued under other Legislation or matters that could be subject to appeal to the State Administrative Tribunal